libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 An equipment class rule triggers a BPMN workflow whenever a data source publishes a value that meets a specified threshold.

 Imagine a scenario when an oven must be preheated every time a new order number is published to NATS.
-A rule will listen to messages published to a specific topic and apply a boolean condition to them.
-If the condition evaluates to true, the rule will trigger a BPMN that will preheat the oven.
+You could automate this workflow with a rule that listens to messages published and evaluates a condition.
+If the condition evaluates to `true`, the rule triggers a {{< abbr "BPMN" >}} workflow to preheat the oven.

 {{% notice note %}}

-This article assumes the data source protocol is MQTT.
+This tutorial assumes a data source that exchanges messages over the MQTT protocol.

 {{% /notice %}}

-## Section 1: Prerequisites
+## Set up: configure equipment and workflows

-Before setting a rule, configure the following via the admin UI:
+Before setting a rule, configure the following in the Rhize UI:

 - Data source
 - Data source topic